nullobject/mache/README.md

 ### Elements

 To make our page object more useful, we can define an element on our page object class using the `element` macro.
-An element is simply a HTML element that we expect to find on the page using a CSS selector.
+An element is simply an HTML element that we expect to find on the page using a CSS selector.

 Let's define a `main` element to represent the main section of our HTML page: